-Experience a fascinating part of Spain with a trip to this southerly city in the flamboyant region of Andalucía.
-Take the high-speed train from Puerta de Atocha and in under two hours you’ll be in another world.
-As an important site for diverse cultures down the ages (it was a capital city in Roman times, a key Muslim stronghold in the Middle Ages, and been home to a Jewish community; in the 10th century, it's believed to have had around a million inhabitants), Córdoba has much to offer visitors with historical neighbourhoods and architecture, photogenic courtyards that are filled with flowers for an annual festival but worth seeing year-round, numerous opportunities to enjoy flamenco singers and dancers in action, and places to appreciate the beauty and strength of the world-famous Andalusian horse breed.
-What’s more you can relax at one of the city’s Arab Baths and take your chance to shop local crafts including jewellery, pottery, leather, gold and silverwork.
+Experience a fascinating part of Spain with a trip to this southerly city in the flamboyant region of Andalusia.
+Take the high-speed train from Puerta de Atocha, and in under two hours you’ll be in another world.
+As an important site for diverse cultures down the ages (it was a capital city in Roman times, a key Muslim stronghold in the Middle Ages, and has been home to a Jewish community; in the 10th century, it's believed to have had around a million inhabitants), Córdoba has much to offer visitors, with its historical neighbourhoods and architecture, photogenic courtyards that are filled with flowers for an annual festival but worth seeing year-round, numerous opportunities to enjoy flamenco singers and dancers in action, and places to appreciate the beauty and strength of the world-famous Andalusian horse breed.
+What’s more, you can relax at one of the city’s Arab baths and take your chance to shop local crafts including jewellery, pottery, leather, gold and silverwork.

 EAT: OK, so it’s at the higher end of the restaurant selection in Córdoba, but Noor Restaurant has enough going for it to warrant treating yourself.
 From the ultra-original crockery to the cutting-edge recipes, this Michelin-starred eatery with Córdoba-born chef Paco Morales at the reins is a place you won’t forget in a hurry.
 Book ahead!

-DRINK: Any trip to Córdoba has to include time to tapear; it’s practically the law.
-Tapear means going to a bar (or bars!) for a drink and tapas; the beer tends to be cheap and many places still offer a free nibble with your drink in line with local tradition.
+DRINK: Any trip to Córdoba has to include time to 'tapear'; it’s practically the law.
+That means going to a bar (or bars) for a drink and tapas; the beer tends to be cheap and many places still offer a free nibble with your drink in line with local tradition.
 There are numerous places to indulge in this extremely civilised custom, such as the area around Plaza de las Tendillas and the Jewish quarter.
 What to eat?
-Start with salmorejo, boquerones and rabo de toro; ie, a thick cold tomato soup, anchovies marinated in vinegar, oxtail stew.
+Start with 'salmorejo' (a thick cold tomato soup similar to gazpacho), 'boquerones' (anchovies marinated in vinegar) and 'rabo de toro' (oxtail stew).

 STAY: If you decide to extend your visit to Córdoba, why not lay your head at the Soho Boutique Capuchinos hotel?
 It features a striking design that incorporates original features of the building, offers a spa including hot tub, Turkish bath and sauna, and has a bar-terrace with views over the city.